keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 **The Modern Western Diet**

 Historian Julia Skinner, makes a lovely point in _The Epoch Times_, “While our larger cultural belief in the relationship between food and health changes over time, we are in a moment where the connection between the two is becoming re-emphasized.
-We see humoral theory’s legacy in common sayings (“starve a fever, feed a cold”)...Most interesting to me as a food historian is seeing long-standing humor-balancing combinations echoed in some of our most beloved modern flavor combinations, like mustard and pork or lemon and fish.”[^43]
+We see humoral theory’s legacy in common sayings (“starve a fever, feed a cold”)...Most interesting to me as a nutritionist and historian is seeing long-standing humor-balancing combinations echoed in some of our most beloved modern flavor combinations, like mustard and pork or lemon and fish.”[^43]

 Humorists believed meats like fish and pork maintained moist, cooling natures.
 They, effectively, slowed the metabolism.
 “To balance out this cooling effect, oftentimes warming condiments and sides—acidic things like vinegar or lemon juice, or spicy things like mustard—would be added.”[^44]

-Skinner goes on to point out that these combination of flavors actually balance each other out.[^45] The acidity of a lemon might cut the savory, gamey taste of fish.
+Skinner goes on to point out that these combinations of flavors actually balance each other out.[^45] The acidity of a lemon might cut the savory, gamey taste of fish.
 Skinner proceeded to say, low-calorie diet cookbooks in the 1970s encouraged the combination of lemon and fish as a healthy option (and they still do—because fish is pretty healthy as far as meat is concerned).[^46]  “Hardly any of these cookbooks use the word ‘balance’ (or flavors, nutrients, or whatever else) when describing the dish and its health benefits.
 But even if not named, the concept is still there, in the idea of bringing multiple, often dissonant flavor profiles into a dish.[^47]

-Recipes that combine sweet and fatty flavors or salty and acidic flavors, “might be seen as an unwitting complement to humoral theory, that helped popularize this flavor combination in the western world.[^48]
+Recipes that combine sweet and fatty flavors or salty and acidic flavors, “might be seen as an unwitting complement to humoral theory, that helped popularize this flavor combination in the western world."[^48]

 > Did you know: “When you eat something fatty, the oils coat your tongue and eventually dull your taste receptors.
 Acid washes that fat away, allowing you to taste the flavors like your very first bite.
 This is one reason steak and red wine are best friends.”[^49]